 - flapmin: Minimum flapping angle.
 (Should normally never reached) - flapmax: Maximum flapping angle.
 (Should normally never reached) - flap0: Flapping angle at no rotation, i.e. -5 - dynamic: this changes the reactions speed of the rotor to an input. normally 1 (Maybe there are rotors with a little faster reaction, than use a value a little greater than one.
 A value greater than one will result in a more inert, system.
 Maybe it's useful for simulating the rotor of the Bell UH1 - rellenflaphinge: The relative length from the center of the rotor to the flapping hinge.
 Can be taken from pictures of the helicopter (i.e. 0 for Bell206, about 0.05 for most rotors) For rotors without flapping hinge (where the blade are twisted instead, i.e. Bo 105, Lynx) use a mean value, maybe 0.2.
 This value has a extreme result in the behavior of the rotor [F/r] - sharedflaphinge: determines, if the rotor has one central flapping hinge (="1") for the blades (like the Bell206 or the tail rotor of the Bo 105), default is "0". - delta3: Some rotors have a delta3 effect, which results in a decreasing of the incidence when the rotor is flapping.
 A value of 0 (as most helicopters have) means no change in incidence, a value of 1 result in a decreases of one degree per one degree flapping.
+So delta3 is the proportional factor between flapping and decrease of incidence.
+I.e. the tail rotor of a Bo105 has a delta3 of 1.

-So delta3 is the propertienal factor between flapping and delta: A factor for the damping constant for the flapping.
+In some publications delta3 is described by an angle.
+The value in YASim is the atam of this angle delta: A factor for the damping constant for the flapping.
 1 means a analytical result, which is only a approximation.
 Has a very strong result in the reaction of the rotor system on control inputs.